Dov Ber of Mezeritch: Hasidic leadership

 Immediately after the death of the Baal Shem Tov in 1760, his son Rabbi Tsvi became the next Rebbe.
 After only a year he gave up this position.
 Among the disciples of the Baal Shem Tov, two stood out as contenders to succeed him, Dov Ber and Yacov Yoseph of Polonne.
 Yacov Yoseph would later become the author of the first Hasidic book published ("Toldos Yaacov Yosef" in 1780), one of the most direct records of the teachings of the Baal Shem Tov.
 By collective consent, the Maggid assumed the leadership of Hasidism.
 In effect he became the architect of the Hasidic movement and is responsible for its successful dissemination.

 The Maggid was housebound because of his poor physical condition.
 Jewish philosopher Solomon Maimon records an encounter with the Maggid in his memoirs, in which he passes a strong negative judgement on the Hasidic movement.
 He relates that the Maggid passed the entire week in his room, permitting only a few confidants to enter.
 He appeared in public only on Shabbat, dressed in white satin.
 On those occasions he prayed with people, and kept open house for anyone who wanted to dine with him.
 After the meal he would reportedly begin to chant, and placing his hand upon his forehead, would ask those present to quote any verse from the Bible.
 These served as texts for the Maggid's subsequent sermon.
 Solomon Maimon wrote: "He was such a master in his craft that he combined these disjointed verses into an harmonious whole."
+Historian David Assaf studied the sermons quoted by Maimon and found that they are indeed attributed to The Maggid in other sources, indicating that the meeting between them did in fact take place.